tungpham142/TED-Recommender/README.md

 Finally, the classification feature helps you to classify any Ted-talks contents that you can think of. <br />
 The mission is to apply basic concept on Data Mining and Machine Learning to develop a simple search, classification, and recommendation system.

+For more details about how these features are implemented, please go to my homepage: https://tungpv.com

 <u>**Reference:**</u><br />
 Dataset: https://www.kaggle.com/rounakbanik/ted-talks <br />